erlage/rad/README.md

     ...
 ]
 ```
 Above, we've defined two routes, home and edit.
 A Route widget simply wraps a another widget.
 Route widget has a `name` property, that is used to give Route a name.
-Route's name is helpful in finding route, and navigating to it when needed, from application side.
+Route's name is helpful in finding route from application side, and navigating to it when needed.

 ### NavigatorState

 Navigator widget creates a state object.
 State object provides methods which you can use to jump between routes, pop routes and things like that.
 To access a Navigator's state object, there are two methods:

 1. If widget from where you accessing NavigatorState is in child tree of Navigator then use `Navigator.of(context)`.
-This method will return NavigatorState of the nearest ancestor Navigator from the given `BuildContext`.
+This method will return NavigatorState of the nearest ancestor Navigator from the given context.

 2. For accessing state in parent widget of Navigator, use `onInit` hook of Navigator:
     ```dart